benwmaddox/DataAccessGeneration/readme.md

 * Make sure the current user has access to the Northwind database.

 ### Changes
+#### 2023-08-28 (V1.26)
+* Added new setting option: AllowExecution

 #### 2023-08-23 (V1.25)
 * Better parameter casing.
 * Distinguished user defined table types with the same name across schemas.
-* Only including user defined table types if there were referenced in a procedure.
+* Only including user defined table types if they were referenced in a procedure.

 #### 2023-06-05 (V1.24)
 * Reduced database calls when return type is None or Output.